FAIR Plan Insurance: What It Is, How It Works, and What It Really Covers

 What Is FAIR Plan Insurance?

-FAIR Plans were originally created in the late 1960s following urban riots and devastating brush fires that caused private insurers to abandon high-risk neighborhoods en masse.
-Today, they exist in 34 states plus Washington, D.C., and serve homeowners in areas prone to wildfires, hurricanes, high crime, or other elevated risks that make standard coverage unavailable.
+FAIR Plans were originally created in the late 1960s following urban riots and devastating brush fires that caused private insurers to abandon high-risk neighborhoods.
+Today, roughly 33 states have some form of residual property insurance market, including traditional FAIR Plans, wind pools, and beach plans, serving homeowners in areas prone to wildfires, hurricanes, high crime, or other elevated risks that make standard coverage unavailable.

 Who operates FAIR Plans?
 FAIR Plans are not government agencies and receive no taxpayer funding.
 They are regulated by state insurance departments but are funded entirely by member insurers.